Asia CRM Software Market Share & Trends For Asia

 The Asia CRM Software Market

-Customer Relationship Management strategies and CRM software applications are increasingly becoming cornerstone building blocks for corporations in the Asia Pacific region.
+Customer Relationship Management strategies and are increasingly becoming cornerstone building blocks for corporations in the Asia Pacific region.
 Early adoption by the telecommunications and banking sectors has been quickly followed with CRM initiatives in many other sectors such as transportation, retail, government, health care and professional services.
 Key drivers fueling continued CRM software growth include the quests for increased customer share, market share, retention and efficiencies.
 Asian CEO's view their CRM spending as a strategic investment to ensure customer loyalty and retention.

-Research firm Frost & Sullivan is a bit more optimistic and projects that by 2009 CRM software investments in the Asia Pacific region will reach $408 million representing an 8 percent growth rate.
+Research firm Frost & Sullivan is a bit more optimistic and projects that CRM software investments in the Asia Pacific region will reach $408 million representing an 8 percent growth rate.
 They also indicate Japan will incur the majority of total CRM software investment while China and Korea will be close in tow.
 They also point out that CRM analytics capabilities will be a key driver for CRM software adoption in the region.

 While China's CRM growth rates exceeds 30 percent, almost all other Asian countries range from 4 percent to 9 percent annual growth.
 India, China and Malaysia are generally agreed to be the Asian markets with the greatest growth potential.
 India’s CRM market is dominated by call center technologies, the Malaysian market is small but steadily growing and there is no other country that invokes as much growth opportunity as China.
 Other more established regions such as Japan, Singapore and Australia are expected to continue to show steady and consistent growth.